 Foster ProPell™ Low Friction Polymer Technology

 Foster ProPell™ Low Friction Compounds use a proprietary, non-migratory additives that enhances the surface of parts, without substantially altering the physical properties of the polymer.
-This surface modification substantially reduces the inherently high friction and tackiness of low durometer polymers commonly used in catheters.
+This surface modification substantially reduces the inherently high friction and tackiness of low durometer polymers commonly used in catheters for improved manufacturing and handling.
 Tests show that parts produced from ProPell™ thermoplastic polyurethanes have a dry coefficient of friction of 0.05, representing a 66% reduction compared to the unmodified polymer with a hardness of 80 Shore A. The results are even more pronounced in polyether block amide (PEBA) polymers with a hardness of 35 Shore D. Parts made from Propell PEBA have dry coefficient of frictions 84% lower than the unmodified polymer, while maintaining similar tensile strength and elongation properties.

 Perfluoropolyether synthetic oil is colorless, odorless, stable and very inert.
 It meets USP class VI biocompatibility and is usually added to plastics in very low loadings, below 5%.
 Fluorinated oil works well in low durometer thermoplastic elastomer materials for dry applications.
 Because of the low loading, it allows for bonding to the substrate, which can be a problem for many low friction materials.